 Bangladesh get a hard-hitting opener

 Tamim Iqbal, born today, is arguably the hardest hitter of the cricket ball in Bangladesh.
 He scored 84 in his debut Test, against New Zealand in Dunedin, and established his spot at the top of the order.
 His maiden century came in 2009 against West Indies in St Vincent, a match-winning effort.
 He then set a national record against Zimbabwe in Bulawayo when he hit an unbeaten 154 in a steep chase.
 Though he didn't carry that form into the 2011 World Cup, Tamim had an exceptional time with the bat in 2010, especially in Tests, where he averaged nearly 60, with three hundreds - one each at Lord's and Old Trafford - six half-centuries from 14 innings.
 His four consecutive half-centuries in the 2012 Asia Cup took Bangladesh to the final.
 A mature 95 helped Bangladesh overcome a stiff chase against Scotland in the 2015 World Cup.
 In Bangladesh's 100th Test, against Sri Lanka in Colombo, Tamim scored 82 in the second innings to help his side chase 191 for a famous win.
+In their next Test, his two half-centuries played a big role in Bangladesh getting their first win against Australia in the format.

 An astonishing turnaround in Trinidad.
 Zimbabwe needed only 99 to win the first Test, Jimmy Adams' first as captain, and West Indies were looking down the barrel of their greatest humiliation.
 But their quick bowlers had one last get-out-of-jail card to play.
 Zimbabwe collapsed from 47 for 3 to 63 all out, with only Grant Flower reaching double figures, and for the first time in 118 years a team had failed to reach a two-figure target to win a Test.
 A frenzied Port-of-Spain crowd had seen it all before: six years earlier England were blown away by Curtly Ambrose for 46 to spark similarly orgasmic celebrations.
 Here Ambrose took 3 for 8 (off 11 overs), but it was Franklyn Rose who stole the show with 4 for 19, including the big two, Andy Flower and Murray Goodwin.
 All very harsh on Flower, who made a superb 113 not out in the first innings - nobody else reached 50 in the whole match.